Latina/o Media Studies, Journalism, and Advertising Courses

-This undergraduate minor in the Moody College of Communication entails 18 hours of approved coursework with a focus on Latina/o media studies, journalism, and advertising, in addition to courses in Mexican American & Latina/o Studies or in Latin American Studies.
-The goal of the minor is to educate communication and media professionals with knowledge of Latina/o perspectives and history who can provide socially responsible leadership in their respective fields.
+This undergraduate minor in the Moody College of Communication, open to all UT-Austin students, entails 18 hours of approved coursework with a focus on Latina/o media studies, journalism, or advertising, in addition to courses in Mexican American & Latina/o Studies or in Latin American Studies.
+The goal of the minor is to educate media and communication professionals with knowledge of Latina/o perspectives and history who can provide socially responsible leadership in their respective fields.

 The annual Latino Media Arts & Studies Series brings in Latina and Latino filmmakers, journalists, advertisers, and media executives, as well as scholars who study Latina/os and media, to present their work and to meet and talk with Moody College and UT students and faculty.
-The 2017-2018 speaker series brought in filmmaker Cristina Ibarra and scholar Dolores Inés Casillas, author of Sounds of Belonging: U.S. Spanish-language Radio and Public Advocacy, while the 2018-2019 series brought in filmmaker Alex Rivera and is bringing in Maria Hinojosa, anchor and excutive producer of the NPR series Latino USA.
+The 2019-2020 speaker series brought in Luis Valdez, Managing Director of Latino Public Broadcasting and Dr. Angharad Valdivia, author of A Latina in the Land of Hollywood and editor of Latina/o Communication Studies Today, while the 2018-2019 series brought in filmmaker Alex Rivera and Maria Hinojosa, anchor and excutive producer of the NPR series Latino USA.